Carbon Ceramic vs Cast Iron Brakes: Real Tradeoffs

 Carbon ceramic vs cast iron: which stops shorter?

-Most of the time, tires decide the number.
-Carbon ceramic can help keep feel stable when hot, but it will not fix weak tires or poor ABS calibration.
+Most of the time, the tires decide the number.
+Carbon ceramic helps keep the feel stable when hot, but it won’t rescue weak tires or a poor ABS calibration.

 What do I actually feel behind the wheel?

 Daily: cleaner wheels and no flash-rust film.
-Driving: often a lighter feel over bumps and quicker response in direction changes (because you’re moving less mass).
+On the move: often a lighter feel over bumps and quicker response when you change direction, simply because there’s less mass to move.

 Are carbon ceramic brakes worth it?

-Worth it if you value low dust (pad-dependent), no rust film, and long street replacement cycles.
-Not worth it if your top goal is the cheapest track consumables.
+Worth it if you value low dust (pad-dependent), no rust film, and long gaps between street replacements.
+Not worth it if your number-one goal is the cheapest track consumables.

 Do they need heat to work?
 (Cold bite)

-Race-only systems can feel dull when cold.
-Street and track-day systems are designed to deliver normal bite from cold.
-The key is the correct surface spec and pad compound.
+Race-only systems can feel dull until they warm up.
+Street and track-day systems are built to give you normal bite from cold.
+The key is the right surface spec and pad compound.

 What about maintenance?